 That’s nice.
 Sooo, should I go?
 Yes.
 It’s hectic and busy and so much friggin’ fun.

 I’m smitten.
 Tell me more.
 There are other festivals going on at the same time if you want to hit more than one: the Edinburgh International Festival, the Edinburgh International Book Festival, the Edinburgh Art Festival, and the Royal Edinburgh Military Tattoo.
 The Edinburgh International Festival sells out fast (I tried to get Alan Cumming tickets, without success.
-But I did get free Deep Time tickets-more on that later.)
+But I did get free Deep Time tickets-a light projection show, displayed on The Castle.)

 Location Various venues in Edinburgh, Scotland